n0j/n0j.github.io/_drafts/2018-07-31-owasp-juice-shop-v7.3.0-level-1.md

 First, a click-through of the site to familiarize ourselves with its intended functionality.
 There's a lot going on here - user accounts with a forgotten password function, item listings with reviews, a check-out cart that generates pdf files, coupon codes, a contact form, search boxes, and on and on.

 Finally, a quick `dirb` to feel out any unlinked content.
-I'll use the 'big' wordlist since the network is fast, the web app and server are fast, there are no concerns about stealthiness, and it's not really even that big.
+I'll use the 'big' word list since the network is fast, the web app and server are fast, there are no concerns about stealthiness, and it's not really even that big.

 ![dirb](/img/owasp-juice-shop-v7.3.0/juice002.png)